shweaver-MSFT/uatools.js/README.md

 **Experimental:**
 ==========
 * UATOOLS.IsWindowsAnniversaryUpdateOrAbove()
+* UATOOLS.IsWindowsFallCreatorsUpdateOrAbove()

-You can add a windows store button which only appear when your website is running on Windows Anniversary version or bigger.
+You can add a windows store button which only appear when your website is running on a specific Windows version or greater.

 First step: reference the uatools.js file.